MiladQolami/EEG_Decoding/README.md

 ## About
-In This project we classify sinlge trial EEG in response to face and non-face stimululi in Macaque monkeys
+In this project we classify sinlge trial EEG signals in response to face and non-face stimululi in Macaque monkeys